OpenIndiana/oi-docs/docs/books/index.md

 * In some cases, it may be possible to follow broken links by using the [Internet Archive Wayback Machine](https://archive.org/web/).

-## The OpenIndiana Project's Documentation Update Effort
+## The OpenIndiana documentation revitalization effort

-An effort currently exists within the OpenIndiana community to revise the OpenSolaris redistributable books.
+An effort currently exists within the OpenIndiana community to:

+* Review the OpenSolaris redistributable books.
+* Determine the relevancy of each book in comparison to the current development state of OpenIndiana Hipster.
+* Compose lists of errata as required.

 If you wish to participate in this effort, please indicate your interest in one or more of the following ways:

 | Resource | URL